 Good design on top of a bad sales process might work just from shear luck and numbers, but there are likely many missed opportunities slipping through the cracks.
 Bad design on a good sales process often works from brute force and usually involves lots of time, effort and hand-holding.
 We find that when good design and good strategy combine, the results are effortless and smooth.
 Like cutting through butter.

 Missed opportunities can be captured with a better way of operating your sales funnel and clear messaging about your offering in all collateral.
 Figuring out this “better way” for your company requires pause.
 Pause gives you time to reflect and to do a little backing up to make sure you have the full picture.
 Getting your messaging and process clear up-front allows you to align sales, marketing and a strategy to move customers through the buying process and will help you drive faster growth and better outcomes in all your sales efforts.
-This is the heart of a successful organization, and marketing and sales alignment is the backbone of scaling and growing in a financially sound way.
+This is the heart of a successful organization, and marketing and sales plan alignment is the backbone of scaling and growing in a financially sound way.

 Take a Pause Now – Consider These Points

 Do you know your customer?
 If you can say clearly who your customer is and get very specific on what they do and how they are then you should have great insight into where they are looking for or finding out about your product.

 Have you defined all the possible channels you can engage them through?
 Knowing which tactics you could try and estimating effort and outcomes is a great starting point for defining metrics in your sales efforts.

 Do you know clearly what you are trying to achieve in each interaction with the customer?
 Knowing successful outcomes you want your company to create with your customers, gives structure to an otherwise unstructured process.
 Knowing what you are trying to get out of customers, channel partners, and other advocates of your brand will help you custom tailor your sales strategy and marketing design to fit and help ease the sale.